Harolpddeboer/hyptotheek/README.md

 ## Remarks:

-#### Errors

-I couldn't figure out why the Livewire routing/update wasn't working in time.

-As a result, I made the API call execute by default.
-It might work for you.
-The calculate button uses the same routing.

 #### What I could've done better

 1. The 2 components that handle API requests are very similar, and contain duplicate code.
 Theres probably a neater way but I figured it's better like this for the assesment.